Present status: Restored and operational

 In May 1963, the RT was involved in a major accident and was delicenced at Muswell Hill and earmarked by London Transport as “stored but not to be repaired” but there must have been a change of heart as by 30th October it was shown as “stored serviceable”.
 Indeed, it returned to service (at Wood Green) just before Christmas.

-RT4275’s Certificate of Fitness was due to expire in March 1971, but by this time massive inroads were being made into the RT fleet by more modern buses.
+RT4275’s Certificate of Fitness was due to expire in March 1971, but by this time massive inroads were being made into the RT fleet through replacement by more modern buses.
 Rather than being sent for another overhaul, the bus was withdrawn in February and stored, pending sale.

 In January 1972, the bus was sold to Lesney Products (the famous manufacturers of Matchbox Toys) who operated it as part of their large fleet of staff buses in East London, based at their Hackney factory in a blue and yellow livery.